 Albert Camus was a French philosopher who was prominent during the 1950s.
 He won the Nobel Price in Literature at the age of 44 in 1957 as one of the youngest ever to achieve this milestone.
-Many f these works were required reading in college philosophy courses including The Stranger, The Plague, The Myth of Sisyphus, The Fall, and The Rebel.
+Many of these works were required reading in college philosophy courses, including The Stranger, The Plague, The Myth of Sisyphus, The Fall, and The Rebel.

-The Stranger was considered by the French newspaper Le Monde as one of the 100 Books of the Century, ranking as number one.
+The French newspaper Le Monde considered The Stranger as one of the 100 Books of the Century, ranking number one.
 There is a reason why this prestigious paper listed a work from Camus as the most important of the last century.
 It gave the French atheist intellectuals a framework enabling them to deal with the meaninglessness of life.

 He was born in French Algeria into poverty and would later study philosophy at the University of Algiers.
 He was very poor during his childhood as his father died during World War 1.
-He caught the attention of a teacher (Louis Germain) and was able to obtain a scholarship at a prestigious secondary school near Algiers.
+He caught a teacher’s attention (Louis Germain) and obtained a scholarship at a prestigious secondary school near Algiers.